 - A bitstring which is used to compare with the component.

-- An Offset from the beginning of the indicated component, which indicates the start location in the indicated component to be used to compare with the corresponding bitstring.
+- An Offset from the beginning of the indicated component of the AIoT Device Permanent Identifier, which indicates the start location in the indicated component to be used to compare with the corresponding bitstring.

-When the indicated component is PLMN ID, NID or Third Party Identifier, the Offset is not included in the filtering information, as the whole component is compared with the bitstring, otherwise the Offset is always included.
+When the indicated component is PLMN ID, NID, or Third Party Identifier, the Offset is not included in the filtering information, and the whole component is compared with the bitstring, otherwise the Offset is always included.

+The Filtering Information shall contain 1 or more filtering elements indicating components of the AIoT Device Permanent Identifier.

-There may be multiple filtering element within the Filtering Information for the Identification Information.
+There may be multiple filtering elements within the Filtering Information for the Identification Information component of the AIoT Device Permanent Identifier.

 Each bitstring is corresponding to one component of the AIoT Device Permanent Identifier.

-NOTE 1: It is assumed that the AIOTF includes at most one filtering element information within the Filtering Information for ID Type, PLMN ID, NID or Third Party Identifier.
+NOTE 1: It is assumed that the AIOTF includes at most one filtering element information within the Filtering Information for PLMN ID, NID or Third Party Identifier.
 It is assumed that the AIoT Device does not validate the number of filtering element(s) for any indicated component within the Filtering Information.

 NOTE 2: The maximum number of the filtering element for Identification Information is left to stage3.